MaximeBoulat/AAI501-TeamProject/Max/PaperDraft/Paper.md

 Models trained solely on local data struggle to emulate global planners like A*.
 Tamar et al. (2016) addressed this with Value Iteration Networks (VINs), which incorporate differentiable planning modules into neural networks.
 VINs are capable of learning approximate planning behavior using only local information.

-More recent work like Neural Map (Parisotto & Salakhutdinov, 2018) introduced external spatial memory structures to allow agents to build internal maps of unseen environments, again targeting the same problem you're facing: reconciling local observations with long-term planning objectives.
+More recent work like Neural Map (Parisotto & Salakhutdinov, 2018) introduced external spatial memory structures to allow agents to build internal maps of unseen environments, again targeting the same problem: reconciling local observations with long-term planning objectives.

 ### Empirical Failures and Metric Misalignment